MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machines.md

 > [!NOTE]
 > All tenants have a global limit of ten hosted machines.

-You'll also need the following prerequisite licenses: Windows, Intune, Azure AD
+You'll also need the following prerequisite licenses: Windows, Intune, Azure AD.

 ## Prerequisites